 What is Pink Cloud Syndrome

-Pink cloud syndrome is a term that refers to the happiness and joy that one’s sobriety journey is bringing to their lives.
+Pink cloud syndrome is a term that refers to the happiness and joy that one’s sobriety journey is bringing to their life.
 While the journey is often a rocky one, people will overlook those circumstances and understand that the real world is more than the life of addiction they once led.

 The Dangers of Pink Cloud Syndrome